sierratjv/Batstone_Lab_UNIX_Tutorial/vi.md

 Type ``vi file`` to create and edit and a file.

 You can use .vimrc file to set up default settings.
 At your home directory (~), type ls -a to find the .vimrc file.
 Type ``vi .vimrc`` to edit it.
+See "Lesson 7.2" in ``vimtutor``.

-Examples of some useful settings:
+Examples of a .vimrc file:
 ```
 set ruler
 syntax on
+set spell
 set number
 set hlsearch
 ```